JS Spread Operator

 Exercise:

-parameter followed by any number of hobbies (using the rest operator).
+Define a function describePerson that takes a name parameter followed by any number of hobbies (using the rest operator).
 The function should log the name and a list of hobbies.
 Call the function as shown:

 describePerson('Charlie', 'reading', 'coding', 'hiking');